rail-berkeley/bridge_data_v2/README.md

 ## Data

 The raw dataset (comprised of JPEGs, PNGs, and pkl files) can be downloaded from the [website](https://rail-berkeley.github.io/bridgedata/).
 For training, the raw data needs to be converted into a TFRecord format that is compatible with the data loader.
 First, use `data_processing/bridgedata_raw_to_numpy.py` to convert the raw data into numpy files.
 Then, use `data_processing/bridgedata_numpy_to_tfrecord.py` to convert the numpy files into TFRecord files.

+We plan to release a pre-processed [TFDS](https://www.tensorflow.org/datasets/catalog/overview) version of the data in the [RLDS](https://github.com/google-research/rlds) format soon.

 ## Training